 With no office chit-chat in a remote internship, it is essential to designate time for your interns to get to know each other.
-Check out 57 icebreakers from SnackNation to energize your introductions.
+Check out these 57 icebreakers to energize your introductions.

 3. Theme your Zoom calls.

 Make Zoom calls more compelling by assigning a background theme prior to each team meeting.
 Upload photos from your favorite movie scenes, take your team to the beach, show off your favorite place, or have an office retreat in the mountains.
 Images allow your team to silently express their personalities.
 If you are new to Zoom, here’s how you change your video background.
-Click here for a few more engagement ideas specific to the Zoom platform.
+Zoom also has a few more engagement ideas specific to their platform.

 4. Host a trivia or game night.